 Sacramento, CA 94209-0001

-If it is determined there is an agency check error on the CTS statement, departments will notify the STO Item Processing Section by sending legible photocopies of the check, front and back, and the statement with a brief letter of explanation.
+If it is determined there is an agency check error on the CTS statement, agencies/departments will notify the STO Item Processing Section by sending legible photocopies of the check, front and back, and the statement with a brief letter of explanation.
+A separate letter is required for each type of error.

-Email the requested information to itemproc@sto.ca.gov or mail to:
+Email the requested information to item.processing@treasurer.ca.gov or by mail to:

 State Treasurer's Office Item Processing Section 915 Capitol Mall, C-15